“Change brings opportunity.” - Nido Qubein

 5. Fast one day each month.
 There is a reason nearly every religious tradition incorporates the use of fasting (the practice of not eating food for a specific length of time – usually 24 hours or sunrise to sunset).
 It teaches us self-control, self-denial, and sacrifice.
 It trains our mind to weather storms and temptation.
 And it heightens our senses.
 As a side note: the purpose for practicing fasting may be for spiritual purposes, but it doesn’t have to be… your mind, body, and soul will benefit regardless.

 6. Adopt a “Do it Now” mentality.
 The opposite of procrastination is to simply “do it now” instead.
 And seeing as how procrastination results in an unnecessary amount of stress in our lives, “doing it now” is an appropriate life habit for many of us to resolve.
-Make that a new mindset for your life in 2012.
+Make that a new mindset for your life.
 Repeat the mantra often.
 And then, just do it now – whatever “it” may be.